easybuilders/easybuild-docs/docs/hooks.md

 # Hooks

-Since v3.5.0, EasyBuild supports *hooks* that can be used to customise the behaviour of EasyBuild according to site policies if needed, without having to change the EasyBuild framework or the existing easyblocks.
+Since v3.5.0, SimpleBuild supports *hooks* that can be used to customise the behaviour of SimpleBuild according to site policies if needed, without having to change the SimpleBuild framework or the existing simpleblocks.

 ## What are hooks?

-*Hooks* are user-defined functions that are called by the EasyBuild framework at specific times during the installation procedure.
+*Hooks* are user-defined functions that are called by the SimpleBuild framework at specific times during the installation procedure.
 They can be leveraged to alter or augment the installation procedure.

 This is usually done to conform with site-specific policies that are difficult to enforce otherwise, but it can also be (ab)used to fix specific problems or inject self-implemented enhancements (before you flesh them out in a proper contribution, for example).

-Both the `EasyBlock` instance and the parsed easyconfig file that are being used are fully accessible (and modifiable) from within hook implementations.
-Hence, this mechanism provides a lot of flexibility to change the EasyBuild functionality should you require it, without having to modify the codebase of EasyBuild itself.
+Both the `SimpleBlock` instance and the parsed simpleconfig file that are being used are fully accessible (and modifiable) from within hook implementations.
+Hence, this mechanism provides a lot of flexibility to change the SimpleBuild functionality should you require it, without having to modify the codebase of SimpleBuild itself.

-## Configuring EasyBuild to use your hook implementations
+## Configuring SimpleBuild to use your hook implementations

-To instruct EasyBuild to use your hook implementations, you only need to specify the location of the Python module (`*.py`) that implements them.
+To instruct SimpleBuild to use your hook implementations, you only need to specify the location of the Python module (`*.py`) that implements them.

-This is done via the `--hooks` configuration option (or equivalently via the `$EASYBUILD_HOOKS` environment variable, or via `hooks = ...` in an EasyBuild configuration file, see also [Configuring EasyBuild][configuring_easybuild]).
+This is done via the `--hooks` configuration option (or equivalently via the `$SIMPLEBUILD_HOOKS` environment variable, or via `hooks = ...` in an SimpleBuild configuration file, see also [Configuring SimpleBuild][configuring_simplebuild]).

 For example: